Invariants of $\mathbb{Z}/p$-Homology 3-Spheres from the Abelianization of the Level-p Mapping Class Group: Abstract

 \section{Abstract}

-We study the relation between the set of oriented rational homology $3$-spheres and the mod-$d$ Torelli groups ($d\in\mathbb{Z}$), the kernels of the canonical maps from the mapping class group of an oriented surface to the symplectic group with coefficients in $\mathbb{Z}/d\mathbb{Z}$.
-We formulate a criterion to decide whenever a rational homology $3$-sphere can be constructed from a Heegaard splitting with gluing map an element of the mod-$d$ Torelli group.
-Then we give a tool to construct invariants of rational homology $3$-spheres from families of trivial $2$-cocycles on the mod-$d$ Torelli groups.
-We apply this tool to find new invariants of rational homology $3$-spheres and to disprove the conjectured extension of the Casson invariant modulo a prime $p$ to rational homology $3$-spheres due B. Perron.
+We study the relation between the set of oriented $\mathbb{Z}/d$-homology $3$-spheres and the level-$d$ mapping class groups, the kernels of the canonical maps from the mapping class group of an oriented surface to the symplectic group with coefficients in $\mathbb{Z}/d\mathbb{Z}$.
+We formulate a criterion to decide whenever a $\mathbb{Z}/d$-homology $3$-sphere can be constructed from a Heegaard splitting with gluing map an element of the level-$d$ mapping class group.
+Then we give a tool to construct invariants of $\mathbb{Z}/d$-homology $3$-spheres from families of trivial $2$-cocycles on the level-$d$ mapping class groups.
+We apply this tool to find all the invariants of $\mathbb{Z}/p$-homology $3$-spheres constructed from families of $2$-cocycles on the abelianization of the level-$p$ mapping class group with $p$ prime and to disprove the conjectured extension of the Casson invariant modulo a prime $p$ to rational homology $3$-spheres due B. Perron.